Oh, you want more?

 And, yes, let us end with the ubiquitous sausage.
 Traditional restaurant or coffee house menus rarely list them as a main course, but commonly offer a pair of frankfurters, for example, as a snack or light (!) meal.

-Once you’re done with the main course, you might want to try a traditional dessert (some of which the Viennese prefer to to think of as the actual main course).
+Once you’re done with the main course, you might want to try a traditional dessert.